JeeWeetje/lora-azure-iot-workshop/AzureNodeJs.md

 ## Receiving broken machines information in the Azure Function

 By now, the full chain of Azure services is set up.
-Telemetry from Simulation node is passed to the Azure IoT Hub (as seen in the explorer).
+Telemetry from your Simulation node is passed to the Azure IoT Hub (as seen in the explorer).
 Azure Stream Analytics passes a cumulation of the fault states to the Azure Function using an Azure Event Hub.

 So, if your simulation is put into a faulty state (and it is (check out your code running in the simulation), after 4 succesfull cycles, 'error 99' is raised), telemetry will start arriving in the 'Logs' panel.